ChainOfNoThought/ChainOfNoThought/thoughts.md

 permalink: /thoughts/
 ---

-A collection of essays and reflections on various topics.

 <div class="thoughts-list">
 {% assign sorted_thoughts = site.thoughts | sort: 'date' | reverse %}
 {% for thought in sorted_thoughts %}